specklesystems/speckle-docs-OLD/user/interop-gh-revit-v2.md

 Go to a blank area of your Grasshopper canvas:

 1. Create a `Panel` and a `Receive` node.
-2. Paste the _steram url_ we copied in the previous step into the panel.
+2. Paste the _stream url_ we copied in the previous step into the panel.
 3. Connect the panel to the `Receive` node input and press the _Receive_ button.
 4. Create an `Expand Speckle Object` node, and connect the receied data to it.